 Richard F. Bales is Assistance Regional Counsel at Chicago Title Insurance Company in Lisle.
 He concentrates his practice in real estate law.
 He is a member of the American Land Title Association/National Society of Professional Surveyors liaison committee that drafts the national land title survey standards, was recognized as Northern Illinois University College of Law’s 2015 Alum of the Year, and is the author of THE GREAT CHICAGO FIRE AND THE MYTH OF MRS O’LEARY’S COW.
 Mr. Bales received his B.A. from Illinois College and his J.D. from Northern Illinois University College of Law.

 Scott R. Borstein is a Partner at Neal & Leroy, LLC, in Chicago, where he concentrates his practice in zoning, land use, and real estate transactions.
-He is a member of the American Institute of Architects and the Chicago Bar Association.
+He is a member of the Chicago Bar Association and licensed to practice law in both Illinois and California.
 Mr. Borstein received his B.A. cum laude from Miami University and his J.D. from Georgetown Law, where he was Associate Editor of the Georgetown Immigration Law Journal.

-Paul J. Evans is the Principal Attorney of the Evans Law Firm, P.C., in O’Fallon, where concentrates his practice in the areas of agricultural law, real estate, and estate planning.
-Mr. Evans is a member of the Illinois State, Missouri, and St. Clair County Bar Associations and the Bar Association of Metropolitan St. Louis.
-He has served on the Agricultural Law Section Council of the ISBA since 1995 in various capacities, including serving as Council Chair in 2002 – 2003.
-Mr. Evans has written articles for the ISBA Section Council’s Agricultural Law newsletter and has been a presenter for ISBA.
-His clients include private landowners and local land trusts, and he has spoken to nonprofit organizations on issues of land preservation.
-Mr. Evans earned his B.S. and J.D. from Southern Illinois University Carbondale.
+Paul J. Evans is the Principal Attorney of the Evans Law Firm, PC, in O’Fallon, where he concentrates his practice in the areas of agricultural law, real estate, and estate planning.
+He is a member of the Illinois State, Missouri, and St. Clair County Bar Associations and the Bar Association of Metropolitan St. Louis.
+He has served on the Agricultural Law Section Council of ISBA since 1995 in various capacities, including serving as Council Chair in 2002 – 2003.
+He has written articles for the ISBA Section Council’s Agricultural Law newsletter and has been a presenter for ISBA.
+He has spoken to nonprofit organizations on issues of land preservation.
+Mr. Evans earned his B.S. and his J.D. from Southern Illinois University Carbondale.